 100 East Wisconsin, Postmodern skyscraper in Downtown Milwaukee, United States.

-100 East Wisconsin is a 37-story office building featuring buff-colored Texas limestone and gold ornamental details on its exterior.
-The structure displays the three-part elevation typical of postmodern design.
+100 East Wisconsin is a 37-story office tower in downtown Milwaukee, clad in buff-colored Texas limestone with gold ornamental details on its exterior.
+The facade is divided into three horizontal sections, a feature of postmodern design that gives the building a structured, classical look.

 The community of curious travelers